A2 (Elementary)Lesson 1: Present Continuous & Gerund

 Portugal: Continua a chover

-After verbs like ficar, continuar, andar, vir, ir → gerund
+After ficar, continuar, andar, vir, ir → gerund, not "a + infinitive"

-Use an infinitive where Brazilians expect a gerund and you'll immediately sound foreign or overly formal!
-This isn't just a minor preference – it's one of the biggest differences between Brazilian and European Portuguese.
-Saying "Continua a trabalhar" instead of "Continua trabalhando" marks you as either Portuguese or someone who learned from European textbooks.
-Master this preference and you'll sound naturally Brazilian in everyday conversation.
+Use an infinitive where a Brazilian expects a gerund and you'll instantly sound foreign — or oddly formal.
+This is one of the biggest splits between Brazilian and European Portuguese: a Brazilian says "Continua trabalhando", while "Continua a trabalhar" marks you as Portuguese or as someone who learned from a European textbook.
+Nail this one preference and your Portuguese will land as naturally, unmistakably Brazilian.

 auxiliary/perception verb + gerund (Brazil) vs. verb + a/de + infinitive (Portugal)